sCrypt-Inc/scryptTS-docs/docs/how-to-verify-a-contract.md

 ## 1. Using WOC sCrypt Plugin

-At the deployed transaction on WOC, click on the `ScriptHash` of the first output.
+When viewing the deployed transaction on WOC, click on the `ScriptHash` of the first output.
 It will open a page like this:

 ![](../static/img/verify-scripthash.png)

-You shall see an `sCrypt` tab.
-Click on it.
-You'll see a very simple form:
+You will see an `sCrypt` tab.
+Click on it and you will see a simple form that allows you to verify the code for an sCrypt contract:

 ![](../static/img/verify-submit.png)

 In the form you are able to select the version of sCrypt you've used to compile and deploy the contract, along with a text-box in which you need to paste the source code.

 ![](../static/img/verify-submit-filled.png)

 Now click `Submit`.
 If the code is correct, you should see something like the following in a few seconds:

 ![](../static/img/verify-verified-code.png)